suravshrestha/C-assignments/Lab-10-string/README.md

   ```
-  - ask the question "Who is the creator of the C programming langauge?"<br>
+  - ask the question "Who is the creator of the C programming langauge?"
-  - print "CORRECT!" is the answer is correct<br>
+  - print "CORRECT!" if the answer is correct
-  - print "INCORRECT, TRY AGAIN" if the answer is wrong and ask the question again<br>
+  - print "INCORRECT, TRY AGAIN" if the answer is wrong and ask the question again
-  - print the correct answer if the answer is wrong even at the third attempt and stop<br>
+  - print the correct answer if the answer is wrong even at the third attempt and stop
   ```

 </ol>